 While steeped in the traditional aspects of the Ashtanga system, we teach Ashtanga Vinyasa "Heartsong Yoga Style", inspired by our teacher Beryl Bender Birch of The Hard & The Soft Yoga Institute, and infused with teachings of other styles of yoga, including the heart of Kripalu Yoga.
 Traditional Ashtanga Yoga has poses that unfold in specific sequences, practiced in a specific order.
 At Heartsong, you will find that traditional style, along with the opportunity to explore these practices in an eclectic, playful, and creative way, designed to be supportive to all students, of all levels, who come to classes to study at Heartsong.

-Vinyasa Flow Yoga is a flowing, vigorous class, inspired by Ashtanga Yoga, but with more eclectic sequencing.
+Vinyasa Flow Yoga is inspired by Ashtanga Yoga, but with more creative sequencing, always a little different.
 All levels are welcome.
 The poses are not complicated, but they require focus and attention and a willingness to connect breath and movement uninterruptedly.
 Of course you will always be offered time to rest if you want it!
 (80 degrees).

 Every Tuesday, 5:45 - 7:00 pm.
 Drop ins welcome, regular rates apply (drop in rate, monthly memberships, class cards)